spatie/laravel-newsletter/README.md

 After you've installed the package and filled in the values in the config-file working with this package will be a breeze.

-Subscribing an e-mailadress can be done like this:
+Subscribing an email address can be done like this:

 ```php
 Newsletter::subscribe('rincewind@discworld.com');